© The Kennel Club.

 Very free-flowing stride.
 Forelegs reaching well forward.
 Hindlegs giving strong propulsion.
 Hocks neither too close nor too wide.

-Any departure from the foregoing points should be considered a fault and the seriousness of the fault should be in exact proportion to its degree and its effect upon the health and welfare of the dog.
+Any departure from the foregoing points should be considered a fault and the seriousness with which the fault should be regarded should be in exact and its effect upon the health and welfare of the dog.

 © Cairn Terrier Club Victoria, Australia 2006.
 Design by Tamara Whalley.